-- CUTTING EDGE SLEEP TECHNOLOGY: Ghost Ice Fabric is a propriety Japanese formulation where cooling properties are woven into the actual fibers of the yarn.
-The Ghost Ice Surface is phase change technology that captures and stores heat scientifically creating a cool sleeping environment.
-The Ghost Bounce Layer is exclusively ours - responsive like Latex, contouring like memory foam, yet resilient.
-The Ghost Bounce layer is as close as you can come to floating without leaving the ground.
+- CUTTING EDGE SLEEP TECHNOLOGY: Ice Fabric is a propriety Japanese formulation where cooling properties are woven into the actual fibers of the yarn.
+The Ice Surface is phase change technology that captures and stores heat scientifically creating a cool sleeping environment.
+The Bounce Layer is exclusively ours - responsive like Latex, contouring like memory foam, yet resilient.
+The Bounce layer is as close as you can come to floating without leaving the ground.

 - INSTANT COOLING: 2 Stages of Next Generation Cooling.
-Our Ghost Ice Fabric and Cooling Layer keeps you cool as soon as you touch the mattress and stays that way all night long.
+Our Ice Fabric and Cooling Layer keeps you cool as soon as you touch the mattress and stays that way all night long.

 Even better than gel memory foam are gel-like materials that a few mattress brands have created on their own.
 One of these is the Hyper-Elastic Polymer patented by Purple.
 The All-New Purple Mattress contains this open-grid structure that also happens to be super stretchy.
 This quality has many uses.
 Of course, first, the open layout allows air to pass freely.
 Your bed breathes because this layer does not trap heat